zar3bski/loaded_nginx/README.md

 ### Limitations

 * one to one proxy (only one web application)
+* no url rewriting (ressources mentionned in the application should have the right domain name)
 * if `HTTPS`, a certificate will be initiated at container startup.
 That means that the container shoud be instanciated with [Let's Encrypt rate limits](https://letsencrypt.org/fr/docs/rate-limits/) in mind